sriharikapu/liftana-ethberlin2018/README.md

 - `title`: title of the claim
 - `tags`: an array of tags, in bytes32 format such that claims can be added to them

-Throws if hash already exists, Throws if not enough funds
+Will revert if hash already exists, Will Revert if not enough funds are included with the request

 #### `postEvidence(bytes32 claimHash, bytes32 evidenceHash, string title, uint256 sway)`